Code-Institute-Submissions/Federvgh-ms4-broder/README.md

 ## Navigation

 On the top in the middle there is a search bar that can be used to find all the products available on the website, the name of the site is on the left side and on the right side a user icon and a basket icon that shows the amount to spend for the selected products.
 The User Icon will display a profile option if the user is logged in if not, it will show a "login" or "register" option.
-The navbar has 5 categories "All products", "Towels", " Clothes", "Masks", "Artistic Designs" clicking on any of them will take the user to the assigned category, if hyou select "All Products" a dropdown menu will appear which will give the option to show all products available or if the user want to, show all products by price or by category.
+The navbar has 5 categories "All products", "Towels", " Clothes", "Masks", "Artistic Designs" clicking on any of them will take the user to the assigned category, if you select "All Products" a dropdown menu will appear which will give the option to show all products available or if the user want to, show all products by price or by category.
 Which ever category you select, once you see the products, above on the right you can order them by price, name or category.
 In the middle of the main page there is a carousel of images with needles, threads, and embroidery equipment that makes it clear what the website is about.
 I used the name "Broder" which means embroidery in french.